mlahariya/EV-SDG/README.md

 # EV-SDG
 Electric vehicle (EV) - Synthetic data generator(SDG): Parametric models to generate synthetic samples of EV sessions data.

-This repository has.
+This repository has
-(i) Trained models that reflect real world dataset.
-They can be used to generate a synthetic sample of EV sessions dataset, and
-(ii) Code to train SDG models from new data.
+(i) Trained models that reflect real world dataset, which can be used to generate a synthetic sample of EV sessions, and (ii) Code to train SDG models from new data.

 ## References